abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

       cd /usr/hdp/current/spark2-client

- 2- To run the SparkPageRank Scala program execute the following command:
+ 2- To run the SparkPageRank Scala program execute the following two commands:

+     export SPARK_MAJOR_VERSION=2
      ./bin/spark-submit --class com.scalaproj.SparkPageRank --master yarn --num-executors 1 --driver-memory 512m --executor-memory 512m --executor-cores 1 ~/testing/jars/page-rank.jar /input/urldata.txt 20

   The above command basically calls the main function of the SparkPageRank Object found in the page-rank.jar and passes the urldata.txt file name as a parameter along with request to run 20 iterations.
 The other commands are Spark related parameters.